 The Borkow Vineyard

 The Borkow Vineyard lies on the Northeastern side of the Dry Creek Valley on Canyon Road.
-It’s a steep hillside vineyard, with rows running up the slope, and the vines are trained to a wire for more support and optimization of sun exposure.
-The Zinfandel from this vineyard adds a floral component to our Dry Creek Zin and Zero Manipulation blends, and is the basis for our Old School Zinfandel.
+It's a steep hillside vineyard, with rows running up the slope, and the vines are trained to a wire for more support and optimization of sun exposure.
+The Zinfandel from this vineyard adds a floral component to our Dry Creek Zin blend, and is the basis for our Old School Zinfandel.

 The Funsten Vineyard

 The Funsten Vineyard is off Lytton Springs Road, overlooking the Dry Creek Valley floor on the Eastern benchland.
-It is also adjacent to the former location of Peterson Winery.
+It is also adjacent to the former location of Peterson Winery, and was planted by Fred and Jamie at the turn of this centruy.
 The soil has a larger percentage of clay and gravel resulting in lower yields of intensely flavored and balanced fruit.
 This is one of the sources for our Dry Creek Valley Zinfandel blend.